GoogleChrome/web.dev/src/site/content/en/lighthouse-performance/third-party-summary/index.md

 layout: post
 title: Reduce the impact of third-party code
 description: |
-  How third-party code like advertising networks and analytics services affect page load performance, and how to optimize third-party code.
+  Learn how third-party code, like advertising networks and analytics services, affects page load performance, and how you can optimize third-party code.
 web_lighthouse:
   - third-party-summary
 ---